DanieleGerosa/infimalconvolution.github.io/index.md

 ### Short CV
 - **September 2017 - ongoing.** PhD in Mathematics at Lund University (Sweden), Center for Mathematical Sciences.

    As part of departmental duties I work as teaching assistant in several courses.
-So far I led more than 100 hours of exercises (Linear Algebra II, Analysis in Several Variables I & II).
+So far I led more than 100 hours of exercises sessions (Linear Algebra II, Analysis in Several Variables I & II).

 - **September 2015 - July 2017.** MSc in Mathematics at [Padova University](http://www.math.unipd.it/en/) (Italy).